Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

 \subsubsection{Mutual adaptation and shared task understanding}

 Fig. \ref{fig:mutual_adapt} demonstrates an instance of mutual adaptation as well as shared task understanding.
-Initially, both agents simultaneously decide on different strategies: the robot (blue triangle) applies a downward force while the human (orange circle) applies an upward force, resulting in a moment on the table.
-The human leads, and the robot maintains its awareness of the obstacles and rotates to avoid them, demonstrating shared task understanding between human and robot.
-Such behaviors suggest an explanation for the significantly better performance of CoDP-H in the human-in-the-loop evaluations.
+Initially, both agents simultaneously \edits{choose} different strategies: the robot (blue triangle) applies a downward force while the human (orange circle) applies an upward force, resulting in an in-place moment on the table.
+The human leads, while the robot maintains awareness of obstacles and rotates to avoid them, demonstrating shared task understanding between human and robot.
+These behaviors lend insight into the better performance of CoDP-H in human-in-the-loop evaluations.